- Copy link

 Head to head

-Barça have won a staggering 24 games in a row at home to the Basques, keeping clean sheets in 13 of them, including a 4-2 victory on the opening day of the current season.
+Barça have won a staggering 23 games in a row at home to the Basques, keeping clean sheets in 13 of them.

 A right back for the club in the nineties, Imanol Alguacil is Real Sociedad through and through.
 He has been part of its coaching setup for the best part of the last decade.
 After Asier Garitano was fired in December 2018, he took command of the first team (having previously already done so temporarily after Eusebio Sacristán had been dismissed).